python/devguide/stdlibchanges.rst

 If a core developer decides that your code would be useful to the general Python community, they will then commit your code.
 If your code is not picked up by a core developer and committed then please do not take this personally.
-Through your public sharing of your code in order to gauage community support for it you at least can know that others will come across it who may find it useful.
+Through your public sharing of your code in order to gauge community support for it you at least can know that others will come across it who may find it useful.